COMSATCOM on IT Schedule 70

 - On-demand or occasional use solutions;

-- Ancillary terrestrial components such as terrestrial backhaul circuits
+- Ancillary terrestrial components such as terrestrial backhaul circuits; and

 - Vendor-specified equipment as part of the service.

 Buying equipment.
 In general, you cannot buy remote terminals under these two IT Schedule 70 special item numbers, unless the equipment is included as part of the subscription services price.
 However, you can buy equipment under SINs 132-8 (new equipment).
 This includes equipment required to ensure compatibility and connectivity with a contractor's network.
 Customers can obtain a total solution that includes SIN 132-54 or SIN 132-55.
 Other SINs included are IT Professional Services for engineers and technicians, as well as software licenses.